 - If your income is low enough, which may be the case if you are early retired, you may be entitled to a tax credit that significantly reduces the cost of your premiums.

-- If you're self employed, the cost of health insurance premiums are tax deductible, at least for federal income tax purposes.
+- If you’re self-employed, the cost of health insurance premiums is tax-deductible, at least for federal income tax purposes.

 - You can deduct the cost of the premiums even if you don’t itemize, and coverage can include your family.

 The HSA has the added benefit of also being tax deductible, even if you don’t itemize.
-For 2018 you can put as much as $3,450 if you’re in individual, or $6,900 if you’re a family, into the plan.
+For 2023, you can put as much as $3,850 if you’re an individual, or $7,750 if you’re a family, into the plan.
 Alternatively, you can use an emergency fund for the same purpose.
-The money you put into the account isn't tax deductible, but if you don't use it for health care purposes, it'll be available
+The money you put into the account isn’t tax deductible, but if you don’t use it for health care purposes, it’ll be available

 An ACA/HSA/Emergency Fund Example

-Let's say you are a married couple, each 40 years old, with no children, living in Atlanta, and earning $100,000 per year.
-The following policies are available through Kaiser Permanente:
+Let’s say you are a married couple, each 40 years old, with 2 children, living in Charlotte, NC, and earning $100,000 per year.

-But you can take the plan with the lower premium, and nearly cover the deductible with a $6,900 contribution to an HSA account.
-And if you're self-employed, you get tax deductions for both.
-Whatever funds you have in the HSA that have not been spent, can simply stay in the account can be used in future years.
+But you can take the plan with the lower premium, and cover most of the deductible with a $7,750 contribution to an HSA account.
+And if you’re ‘self-employed, you get tax deductions for both.
+Whatever funds you have in the HSA that have not been spent, can simply stay in the account and can be used in future years.

 You can do the same thing with an emergency fund, using it to cover the deductible.
-Alternatively, let's say you decide to take a plan with the deductible of $10,000.
-You could put $6,900 into the HSA, and another $3,100 into the emergency fund.
+Alternatively, let’s say you decide to take a plan with a deductible of $10,000.
+You could put $7,750 into the HSA, and another $2,250 into the emergency fund.

 None of these options are cheap, but they can be tax deductible, and you will retain any money in either the HSA or the emergency fund that isn’t spent.